bidauxpoto/bd-translate/README.md

         -k              kill untranslated rows (because of KEY missing in DICTIONARY) -d              allow duplicated keys in DICTIONARY
           -g GLUE       indicate the separator for multiple values of the same key in output (when there are duplicated translations for the SAME KEY, list them in the same row, separated by GLUE)
-          -j            join like out (when there are duplicated translations for the SAME KEY, generate multiple rows clustered together, one for each translation)
+          -j            join like out (when there are duplicated translations for the SAME KEY, generate multiple rows clustered together, one for each translation). -j option does not work if you are translating more than one column.
         -m GLUE         if the DICTIONARY file has more than 2 columns, the translation is multi-column and the separator is GLUE (different from -j because double tanslations are on the same row here) [default glue is ';']
         -b FILE         print the killed rows of STDIN/TAB_FILE in FILE -v              allow missing translations in the dictionary (print also rows of TAB_FILE whose value to be translated is not in the dictionary)